Western & Central Pacific

 At the Sankisan Maru it is 24 metres to the seabed and consequently well within sport divers’ limits.
 This medium-sized freighter now rests upright on a slope.
 As one descends the shot line to the deck, the cargo immediately appears, for the remains of Toyota and Isuzu trucks lie exposed.
 The contents of hold No. 1 are a diminishing collection of small arms, some in wooden crates and boxes and some scattered loose.
 Coral growth all over the deck makes this a very pretty wreck.
 At 3 metres the foremast and its crosstree make a fascinating safety stop with oysters, sea squirts, tube sponges and lots of damselfish to examine.

 These are just three of the very best.
 There are so many fantastic wreck dives at Truk Lagoon that we could fill pages and pages with descriptions.
 The best thing is to see them for yourself.

 Although best known for its wreck diving, Truk has some spectacular reef diving, particularly on the outer walls of the lagoon.
 The passes and drop-offs in particular boast prolific fish life and some sites have such clear water that it is essential to monitor depth to make sure that you do not descend too far!

 STOP-OVERS: These are available in Singapore, Kuala Lumpur, Manila, Honolulu or Los Angeles, depending on flight routing.

-COMBINATIONS: If you are going all the way to Palau, why not take in Yap and its incredible Manta Rays or Truk and its remarkable wrecks?
+COMBINATIONS: If you are going all the way to Truk, why not take in Yap with its incredible Manta Rays or Palau’s strange and beautiful ‘Rock Islands’ with their amazing diving?
 You will have paid for most of the airfare already!
 Talk to us about the possibilities.

-FLIGHTS: From about $1335 return from Los Angeles to Koror.
-It is only possible to fly all the way through to Koror in Palau, via Guam or Manila, on certain days of the week.
+FLIGHTS: Example price: from about $1335 return from Los Angeles to Chuuk (or Truk).
+It is only possible to fly all the way through to Truk on certain days of the week.